galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 Galaxy will adopt a state-of-the-art consensus algorithm in order to achieve the best level of security, reliability and efficiency in combination in the network.

-The first version of Galaxy will choose **DPoS** algorithm for choosing the network validator and **HotStuff** for achieving instant block finality.
+The first version of Galaxy will choose **DPoS** algorithm for network validator selection and **HotStuff** for achieving instant block finality.
 In the future in case there are better algorithms out there the community will decide whether or not to switch to a new consenus algorithm.

 # Implementation choices